yangluo0901/coding_note_2020/AWS/AWS.md

 + accelerate global uploads & downloads into Amazon S3

-+ good for uploading file to the s3 bucket which far way from you, the private between edge locations and s3 bucket is faster
++ good for uploading file to the s3 bucket which far way from you, the private connection between edge locations and s3 bucket is faster

   ![image-20210401222346247](images/image-20210401222346247.png)